Identification of inertial modes in the solar convection zone: A model for inertial eigenmodes

-We use spherical harmonic expansions for the angular dependence of the scalar functions $\mathcal{P,\,T}$.
+{which automatically satisfies the incompressible continuity equation $\nabla\cdot\vb{u}=0$.} We use spherical harmonic expansions for the angular dependence of the scalar functions $\mathcal{P,\,T}$.
 For instance, we write the toroidal scalar function $\mathcal{T}(\vb{r})$ as

 where $Y_l^m$ are the spherical harmonics, $T_{lm}(r)$ is a radial function, and $l_\mathrm{max}$ determines the angular truncation level.
-A completely analogous expression goes for $\mathcal{P}(\vb{r})$.
+A completely analogous expression goes for $\mathcal{P}(\vb{r})$. {It is sometimes useful to further subdivide the poloidal component into a radial part $\mathcal{Q}$ and a consoidal part $\mathcal{S}$ (known also as `spheroidal').
+Their spherical harmonic components are written, respectively,

+Note that the horizontal components of the flow velocity are related to both $\mathcal{S}$ and $\mathcal{T}$, while the radial vorticity is related only to $\mathcal{T}$.}

 The spherical harmonic expansion leads to a fully decoupled problem in the azimuthal wave number $m$, allowing us to consider a single $m$ at a time.
 If $m\neq 0$, inertial eigenmodes are either retrograde or prograde, which is determined by the sign of their \emph{phase speed $\omega/m$}.
-Note that the retrograde inertial eigenmode spectrum does not coincide in general with the prograde one.
+Note that the retrograde inertial eigenmode spectrum does not coincide in general with the prograde one. {We specify stress-free boundary conditions at both boundaries by requiring

+where $r_b$ denotes the inner or the outer radius of the convective zone and the prime ($'$) symbol denotes the radial derivative.}

-Our numerical scheme involve expansions of the radial functions $P_{lm}(r)$ and $T_{lm}(r)$ in terms of Chebyshev polynomials.
-This allows us to write the problem represented by Eq.~(\ref{eq:NS}) as a generalized eigenvalue problem.
-For more details see Appendix A.
+Our numerical scheme involves expansions of the radial functions $P_{lm}(r)$ and $T_{lm}(r)$ in terms of Chebyshev polynomials.
+This allows us to write the problem represented by Eq.~(\ref{eq:NS}) as a generalized eigenvalue problem. {For more details see Appendix A. Solutions can be classified according to their equatorial symmetry, see Appendix \ref{sec:apx2} for a brief discussion on the nomenclature.}